 by Ms. magazine.

-Two Pocahontas pages from The Barbara Slate Archive
+Two Pocahontas pages in Catalog of The Barbara Slate Archive

-An Archie Comics page from The Barbara Slate Archive
+An Archie Comics page in Catalog of The Barbara Slate Archive

 From 2003-2013 Barbara Slate wrote more than 150 stories